gracegicheru/moringa-week2/README.md

 ## Author Name

-* Grace Gicheru
+* Grace Gicheru, an Engineer in safaricom

 ## Description
-* The project is about me, hobbies and why am taking a course with Moringa School.
+* This is a simpe web application that takes user's birthday and calculates the day they were born and        depending on the gender it outputs their Akan name.

 ## Getting Started